Skip to article frontmatterSkip to article content

 Relative Entropy

-• We mentioned that in MaxEnt derivation we maximized entropy relative to an underlying assumption of equal-probability microstates.
-We make this idea precise here
+• In the MaxEnt derivation, we implicitly maximized entropy relative to an underlying assumption of equal-probability microstates.
+We now make this idea precise.

-• Consider example of 1D brownian particle starting at x0=0x_0 = 0 and diffusing freely.
-Its probability distribution after time tt follows a Gaussian:
+• Consider a 1D Brownian particle starting at x0=0x_0=0 and diffusing freely.
+Its probability distribution at time (t) is Gaussian:

 Problem: Grid Dependence of Shannon Entropy